 - Internal audit and board work

-- Benchmarking and proposal for CSR reporting
+- Benchmarking and developing CSR reporting

-- Developing long-term liquidity planning
+- Long-term liquidity planning

 Masters' level capstone course is an evolving concept, and the contents may be further specified during the course.

 Each project team will have a kick-off session (1-2 hours) with our

 partners within the first two weeks of the course.
 Although teams can

 arrange their internal work as suitable, most of the projects require also

 Cases will be allocated to teams, considering team preferences as far as